3 Important Questions to Ask Before Launching a Business Blog

 CoSchedule communicates why they exist, what they offer and who they serve right from their home page – before visitors make a single click.

-2) Are Your Communication Channels Set Up to Support Your Blog?
+2) Are Your Communication Channels Set Up to Support Your Business Blog?

 How will your target audience consume and interact with your blog posts?
 Will they read from their desktop or a mobile device?
 If inspired, how and where will they share your articles?
 Before you hit publish, review your website, blog page and social channels to make sure you have taken care of every detail.
 Here are a few things to check for: